Sufficient symmetry conditions for free boundary minimal annuli to be the critical catenoid: Introduction

-\begin{corollary} If $\partial \Sigma$ is invariant under the antipodal map, then $\Sigma$ is the critical catenoid. \end{corollary}
+\begin{corollary} If $\partial \Sigma$ is invariant under the antipodal map, then $\Sigma$ is congruent to the critical catenoid. \end{corollary}

-Using Theorem \ref{thm: little symmetry principle} and the proof of Theorem \ref{thm:half-ball} (or Theorem \ref{thm:interior symmetry}), we can obtain the following uniqueness theorem with a symmetry assumption on the boundary. \begin{theorem} If $\partial \Sigma$ is invariant under the reflections through two coordinate planes, then $\Sigma$ is congruent to the critical catenoid. \end{theorem} In \cite{KL21FBM}, Kapouleas and Li showed that if $\Sigma$ has a rotationally symmetric boundary component, $\Sigma$ is congruent to the critical catenoid.
-Theorem \ref{thm:two plane} and the symmetry principle (Theorem \ref{thm:symmetry principle}) give the following. \begin{theorem} If a component of $\partial \Sigma$ is invariant under the reflections through two coordinate planes, then $\Sigma$ is congruent to the critical catenoid. \end{theorem} If we add a congruence assumption on the boundary components, we can reduce the symmetry assumptions in Theorem \ref{thm:two plane} and \ref{thm:two plane with one component}. \begin{theorem} If $\partial \Sigma$ consists of two congruent components and a component is invariant under the reflection through a coordinate plane, then $\Sigma$ is congruent to the critical catenoid. \end{theorem}
+In \cite{KL21FBM}, Kapouleas and Li showed that if $\Sigma$ has a rotationally symmetric boundary component, $\Sigma$ is congruent to the critical catenoid.
+Theorem \ref{thm:interior symmetry} and the symmetry principle give the following. \begin{corollary} If a component of $\partial \Sigma$ is invariant under the reflections through two distinct planes, then $\Sigma$ is congruent to the critical catenoid. \end{corollary}

-In Section \ref{sec:background}, we introduce some basic facts about Steklov eigenvalue problem.
+In Section \ref{sec:background}, we review some of the standard facts on the Steklov eigenvalue problem.
+In Section \ref{sec:geometry of curves}, we prove some properties of a strictly convex curve on the 2-sphere which will be used in the next section.
 In Section \ref{sec:properties of boundary}, we prove several properties of $\partial\Sigma$.
-In Section \ref{sec:symmetry principle}, we prove the symmetry principle for a compact embedded free boundary minimal surface in the three-dimensional unit ball.
-In Section \ref{sec:symmetry by planes} and Section \ref{sec:congruent}, we prove uniqueness results for the critical catenoid.
+In Section \ref{sec:symmetry by planes}, we consider symmetry conditions by reflection planes for uniqueness theorems.
+In Section \ref{sec:symmetry principle}, we prove symmetry properties for a compact embedded free boundary minimal surface in $\mathbb{B}^3$.
+In Section \ref{sec:congruent}, we prove Theorem \ref{thm:congruent with one symmetry}.
 Finally, we sum up our uniqueness results for the critical catenoid in Section \ref{sec: uniqueness of the critical catenoid}.